-

 - Taiwan Alien Resident Certificate (ARC) (if applicable)

-- Photograph: In color and less than 6 months old, showing a close-up shot of the head and shoulders, and without wearing a hat.
+- Photograph: In color and taken within the past 6 months, showing a close-up shot of the head and shoulders, and without wearing a hat.